Data-pageup/Hybrid_Generative_Adversarial_Neural_Network_and_Copula_DataSynthesizer/README.md

 - Instantly download your generated synthetic dataset as a CSV file.
 - Columns and types aligned with your original dataset.

-###  5. Beautiful Modern UI
-- Built with **Streamlit** and enhanced with custom CSS.
-- Dark theme with glowing gradients and animated UI components.
-- Real-time progress indicators and expandable sections for clarity.

 ---